THIS POST WILL BE UPDATED FOR 2022!

 Nok Air flies from Bangkok’s Don Mueang International Airport to Chiang Mai International Airport seven times daily.
 The airline flies to the city from Udon Thani three times daily.

-Hua Hin Jazz Festival – 7 to 8 June 2019
+Hua Hin Jazz Festival – 24 Dates to Be Announced

 Local and international musicians will perform on two stages at the 15th annual Hua Hin Jazz Festival.
 It is the most important musical event in Thailand in June.